-5.09.110 Appearance by Cited Person
+5.09.120 Appearance by Cited Person; Request for Hearing

-- (a) The cited person shall either appear as specified in the citation on or before the close of business on the date indicated in the citation, or prior to such time deliver to the address noted in the citation: - (1) A request for a hearing; - (2) A statement of responsibility and a check, cash or money order in the amount of the civil fine set forth in the citation; or - (3) A statement of explanation in mitigation of the offense charged with a request for a reduction in fines and costs and a check, cash, or money order in the amount of the civil fine set forth in the citation, which combined shall constitute a waiver of hearing and consent to judgment by the hearings officer. - (b) If the cited person requests a hearing, the hearings officer shall fix a date and time for a hearing.
-Unless notice is waived, the hearings officer shall mail to the cited person a notice of the date and time of the hearing at least five working days prior to the hearing.
-The notice shall:

-- (1) Be in the form of a "Notice to Appear" and contain a warning that if the cited person fails to appear, a finding of responsibility will be entered against that person; and - (2) Be sent to the cited person at the person's last known address by regular mail. - (c) By agreement of all parties, the hearing may be conducted using technology such as the telephone or video conferencing equipment.
-If setting a hearing by telephone or video conference, the hearings officer shall set the date and time by which the parties must exchange documents, exhibits, and witness lists.
+- (a) The cited person must either (i) appear as specified in the citation by admitting responsibility on or before the close of business on the date indicated in the citation, or (ii) before such time deliver to the address noted in the citation: - (1) A request for a hearing; - (2) A statement of responsibility and payment in the amount of the civil penalty set forth in the citation; or - (3) An explanation in mitigation of the violation with a request that Metro reduce the penalties and costs.
+The explanation and payment combined constitutes a waiver of hearing and consent to judgment by the hearings officer.
+The hearings officer will base judgment upon the explanation provided by the cited person and the citation case information provided by Metro. - (b) If the cited person requests a hearing, the request must be in writing and contain a statement of grounds upon which the party contends that citation is invalid, unauthorized, or otherwise improper.
+The request must include a current address and contact information for the requesting party, including a phone number and, if applicable, an electronic email address for future correspondence. - (c) The hearings officer will set a date and time for a hearing and notify the cited person of the hearing schedule at least 30 business days before the hearing.
+The notice must: - (1) Be in the form of a "Notice to Appear" and contain a warning that if the cited person fails to appear, the hearings officer will enter a finding of responsibility against that person; and - (2) Be sent to the cited person at the person's last known address by regular mail or such other communication means as requested by the cited person or which, under the circumstances, is reasonably likely to apprise the cited person of the hearing schedule.
 [Ord.
 94-557; Ord.
 94-581, Sec.
 4; Ord.
-06-1107; and Ord.
-13-1311.]
+06-1107; Ord.
+13-1311; Ord.
+23-1501.]

-5.09.120 Prehearing Discovery
+5.09.130 Prehearing Discovery